tastyigniter/docs/installation.md

 For every active user session managed by the application, TastyIgniter automatically generates a CSRF "token."
 This token is used to check that the authenticated user is the one who actually makes the client requests.

-Although CSRF security is enabled by default, you can disable it in the `config/system.php` configuration file using the `enableCsrfProtection` parameter.
+Although CSRF security is enabled by default, you can disable it by updating the `ENABLE_CSRF` variable in your application's `.env` file.

 ## Getting Started